20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 Additionally, objects such as matrices can have more than one index, and the indices can have any "valence" (up/down-ness).
 For example, $A^{\mu\nu} $,  $ A^\mu_{\;\;\nu} $, $ A_\mu^{\;\;\nu} $, and $ A_{\mu\nu} $ are all different representations of the same object $A$.
 The first is the contravariant form, the middle two have mixed indices, and the last one is the covariant form

 We can add more dimensions to our objects as well, eg: $ \Gamma^\mu_{\;\;\nu\sigma} $[^oftenwritten] is a 4x4x4 object in this article.
-These objects are all referred to as "tensors", a term which has lost virtually all meaning in computer science.
+These objects are all referred to as "tensors", a term which has lost virtually all meaning in computer science, and is struggling in physics as well.
 In its strict definition, a tensor is an object that transforms in a particular fashion in a coordinate change: in practice, everyone calls everything a tensor, unless its relevant for it not to be.
 Here, we will refer to anything which takes an index as being a tensor, unless it is relevant.
 The other important class of objects are scalars, which are just values

 [^oftenwritten]: This example object is generally written slightly more compactly, as $ \Gamma^\mu_{\nu\sigma} $, and is known as "christoffel symbols of the second kind".
 In the literature, the notation can be slightly ambiguous as to which specific index in an object is raised or lowered, and you have to deduce it from context